KirillKryukov/naf/Compress.md

   * '?' for text

 The compressor also reports the number of each unknown character.

-(Note that with `--well-formed` option, the input is not verified for spaces or other unknown characters.
-So use it entirely on your own risk).

 ## What FASTQ variants are supported?